• Home

 Fascia:

-Fascia is a tough connective tissue which spreads throughout the body in a three-dimensional web from head to toe.
-The fascia is ubiquitous, surrounding every muscle, bone, nerve, blood vessel and organ all the way down to the cellular level.
-Generally, the fascial system provides support, stability and cushioning.
-It is also a system of locomotion and dynamic flexibility forming muscle.
+Fascia is a tough connective tissue that forms a three-dimensional web throughout the body, extending from head to toe.
+This connective tissue, known as fascia, is ubiquitous, surrounding every muscle, bone, nerve, blood vessel, and organ down to the cellular level.
+Generally, the fascial system provides support, stability, and cushioning.
+Additionally, it plays a crucial role in locomotion and dynamic flexibility, forming muscle.

-Tightening of the fascial system is a histologic, physiologic and biomechanic protective mechanism that is a response to trauma.
-The fascia loses its pliability, becomes restricted, and is a source of tension to the rest of the body.
-The ground substance solidifies, the collagen becomes dense and fibrous, and the elastin loses its resiliency.
-Over time this can lead to poor muscular biomechanism, altered structural alignment, and decreased strength, endurance and motor coordination.
-Subsequently, the patient is in pain and the functional capacity is lost.
+The tightening of the fascial system is a histologic, physiologic, and biomechanic protective mechanism triggered by trauma.
+When fascia becomes restricted, it loses its pliability and creates tension throughout the body.
+The ground substance solidifies, collagen becomes dense and fibrous, and elastin loses its resiliency.
+Over time, this can lead to poor muscular biomechanics, altered structural alignment, and decreased strength, endurance, and motor coordination.
+As a result, the patient experiences pain and a loss of functional capacity.

 Value of Myofascial Release:

-Myofascial release is a hands-on soft tissue technique that facilitates a stretch into the restricted fascia.
-A sustained pressure is applied into the restricted fascia.
-A sustained pressure is applies into the restricted tissue barrier: after 90-120 seconds the tissue will undergo histological length changes allowing the first release to be felt.
-The therapist follows the release into a new tissue barrier and holds after a few releases the tissue will become softer and more pliable.
-The restoration of length and health to the myofascial tissue will take the pressure off the pain sensitive structures such as nerves and blood vessels, as well as restoring alignment and mobility to the joints.
+Myofascial release, a form of fascia therapy, is a hands-on soft tissue technique designed to facilitate a stretch into the restricted fascia.
+During this treatment, sustained pressure is applied to the restricted tissue barrier; after 90-120 seconds, histological length changes occur, allowing the first release to be felt.
+The therapist then follows the release into a new tissue barrier, holding the position.
+After a few sessions, the tissue becomes softer and more pliable.
+The benefits of myofascial release include restoring length and health to the myofascial tissue, alleviating pressure on pain-sensitive structures like nerves and blood vessels, and restoring alignment and mobility to the joints.

 Myofascial Release Benefits